How does credit card interest work?

 Between rewards programs and greater financial flexibility, credit cards have a lot to offer.
 But if you don’t know how credit card interest works, you’ll have a hard time maximizing your card’s benefits.

 In an ideal world, you’d never miss a monthly payment or carry a balance on your credit cards.
 But if you do carry a credit card balance from month to month, you’re not alone.
-According to the Federal Reserve Bank of New York’s Household Debt and Credit Report from the first quarter of 2023, credit card balances stand at approximately $986 billion.
+According to the Federal Reserve Bank of New York’s Household Debt and Credit Report from the second quarter of 2024, credit card balances stand at approximately $1.14 trillion.

 So, how does carrying a balance lead to an increase in credit card debt?
 In many cases, it boils down to three letters: APR.